 Eligible participants may generally elect to have up to 40% of compensation, in increments of 1%, contributed to the Plan, while highly compensated employees may be subject to further limits.
 Contributions may be made on a pre-tax, after-tax, or Roth basis, as elected by the participant and subject to certain ERISA and Plan limitations.
 New employees are automatically enrolled in the Plan after 45 days with an initial employee contribution rate of 6% of pre-tax eligible compensation.
-These automatic contributions are invested in an age appropriate Vanguard Target Retirement Trust, unless each such participant makes an election to affirmatively opt out in accordance with procedures established by the Company.
-On January 1, 2019, and at such other times as the Plan Administrator may elect, for participants who are not currently contributing, Emerson implemented an approach in which an automatic election of 3% of pre-tax income will be contributed and invested in an age appropriate Vanguard Target Retirement Trust, unless elected otherwise.
-In addition, participants have the ability to set an automatic annual increase up to 3% of their elective deferrals.
+These automatic contributions are invested in an age appropriate Vanguard Target Retirement Trust, unless any such participant makes an election to affirmatively opt out in accordance with procedures established by the Company.
+In addition, participants have the ability to set an automatic annual increase of their elective deferrals.

 Eligible participants may receive Company matching contributions equal to a percentage of a portion of each participant's contribution.
 Additionally, certain participants who are not eligible for or are no longer accruing benefits in the Company's principal U.S. defined benefit plan also receive a nonelective Company contribution and increased match each year in the Plan.
 Unvested Company contributions forfeited by terminated employees may be allocated to reduce future matching contributions or pay Plan expenses.
-Forfeitures of \$3,167,236 and \$1,383,983 were used to reduce Employer contributions in 2020 and 2019, respectively.
+Forfeitures of \$2,515,241 and \$2,070,795 were used to reduce Employer contributions in 2022 and 2021, respectively.
 Forfeitures used to pay Plan expenses were insignificant in both years.
-Net Assets Available for Benefits included unallocated forfeitures of \$743,987 and \$620,259 as of September 30, 2020 and 2019, respectively.
+Net Assets Available for Benefits included unallocated forfeitures of \$907,318 and \$1,137,444 as of September 30, 2022 and 2021, respectively.